YizeZhang/Net_Diff/README.md

 Net_Diff is a software for GNSS Download, Positioning and Analysis.

-It provides functions of SPP/PPP/DSPP/DPPP/RTK, it can also applied in SPP/PPP with BeiDou augmentation information.
+It supports functions of SPP/PPP/DSPP/DPPP/RTK, it can also applied in SPP/PPP with BeiDou augmentation information.

-It provides data analysis, including coordinate plotting, satellite skyview, satellite number, PDOP, satellite skyview, satellite number, omc, positioning residuals and so on.
+It supports data analysis, including coordinate plotting, satellite skyview, satellite number, PDOP, satellite skyview, satellite number, omc, positioning residuals and so on.

-It also provides IGS data and products download.
+It provides IGS data and products download.

+It also provides some useful tools such as time and coordinate system transfer, RINEX edit.

 *****************************************************************************************************
 How to install: